 When contacting children through their Facebook or other public sites, we follow the standards set for children’s participation applicable to all other platforms.

-In our personal social media activity, we are mindful of our professional association with CBC, and ensure what we do conform to CBC social media and conflict of interest policies.
+- In our social media activity, we are mindful of our professional association with CBC.

-We maintain professional decorum and do nothing that can bring the Corporation into disrepute.
+- We maintain professional decorum and strive to do nothing that could bring CBC into disrepute.